brendanhoran/cangjians.github.io/projects/libcangjie/index.md

 sub: home
 ---

-This is a library implementing the Cangjie input method.
+This is a C library implementing the Cangjie input method.

 Below is a trivial example of how to use it: